 The story of the young boy Ṛsyasrńga or Rishyashringa is given in the Ramayana, Puranas and the Mahabharata with some variations.

 A forest Rishi (ascetic) lived in the forest.
 A doe drank water mixed with his semen, fell in love with him, and gave birth to a male child named Isisinga (= Pāli form of Sanskrit Ṛṣ yaś ṛṅ ga ‘Antelope-horn’ or Rishyashringa).
-The boy had a small protuberance on his forehead, whence his name.

 When the boy came of age, his father warned him against the wiles of women, initiated him into the practice of asceticism, and died.
 Isisinga practiced such fierce asceticism that Indra [the king of gods], fearing that the sage would depose him, sent the apsaras [heavenly nymph] Alambusā to seduce him.
-When Isisinga saw her, he immediately desired her and pursued her; she embraced him and his chastity was destroyed.

 For three years he made love to her, but then he realized that he had neglected his duties.
 He gave up the path of desire, and he forgave and blessed the apsara.
 When she returned to heaven, Indra offered to grant her any wish, and she chose never to be made to tempt another sage.